Revised and updated on May 17, 2022.

 I mourn many of the friendships I’ve had, and the vision of enjoyment and fulfillment I had for each and every one.
 Sometimes I wonder what might have been, but now I know better than to believe that things ever could have worked out.

 The friends I have now are very different.
 That’s because I choose my friends better, I choose my battles more wisely and I choose what information to share, and how I share it.
 I also don’t give people more than one or two chances.
 (Pay attention to Reg Flags.)

 It’s as simple as that.
 They abuse, you’re gone.
 They behave properly, you continue to nurture the friendship.

 One more thing: S had several female friendships in which she did not behave like she did with me.
 That is another thing that made me sad and confused.
 (The same was true of H, the reason I started this blog.)

 When a person stops respecting you and starts behaving badly, it is often because they don’t really want your friendship anymore, and perhaps never really did except for the Narcissistic Supply they crave.
-They don’t have the courage to just say it, so they mistreat you in order to make you go away (sometimes this is done subconsciously).
+They don’t have the courage or the integrity to just say it, so they mistreat you in order to make you go away (this is often done subconsciously).
 It’s either they’re looking for Narcissistic Supply and doing things to keep you tied in, or abusing you so that you’ll go away.
 (Or both!
 That dichotomy is part of their dysfunction.)